mulderp/mulderp.github.com/_posts/2013-07-07-event-driven-archicture.md

 Looking at the application, it is clear that the news domain is about communicating events.
 You can see this from some examples: [Echo.js](http://echojs.org) or [Lamernews](http://lamernews.com).
 The main function is submitting news.
 Once news is in the newsfeed, news can be voted up or down and commented.
 The votes and comments influence the importance of news in the feed.

 When we would work with an MVC framework such as Ruby-on-Rails, we would probably start with mapping domain objects to routes.
 It would work nicely for CRUD actions on news.
-But for users that just browse through news, and vote news occasionally up or down, it is harder to see the usefulness of combining server-side actions with rendering logic and/or domain models.
+But for users that just browse through news, and vote news occasionally up or down, it is harder to see the usefulness of combining server-side actions with rendering logic and/or domain models for voting and commenting.

 This is where an event-driven architecture shines.
 And, some interesting points can be seen in the lamernews source: